 This is a simple user interface provided with Parted Magic to unlock your SSDs using the PSID key physically located on the drive.
 This needs to be done with some drives in order to secure erase them.
 This GUI makes a previously complicated procedure easy, presenting a list of drives and allowing you to key in the PSID key and press enter to unlock.

 Stroodlr is the Super reTRo Object OrienteD Linux message Relay, a simple commandline chat client.
 It allows users on different machines on the local network to send messages to each other.
 Stroodlr makes used of the C++ Boost library to provide socket support, and is written to be efficient, so it runs just fine even on a Raspberry Pi.
 Currently Stroodlr is in development and isn't fully functional, but if you want to download it, head to the downloads page from the navigation bar at the top.

 I am a university student studying for a Computing and IT degree, and I enjoy programming in my free time.
 I find it rewarding to help people, and I also like to keep learning new things (hence why I wrote this website).
-Currently, I am a skilled Python developer, and know how to use HTML5 and CSS3, and I'm currently writing my next program in C++.
-I also enjoy cycling, acting, climbing, and gardening when I can.
+Currently, I am a skilled Python developer, and know how to use HTML5 and CSS3.
+I have also written simple Java programs as part of my university study, with a view to learning more in due course.
+In my free time, I enjoy cycling, acting, climbing, and gardening.

 Volunteering doing gardening and groundswork at a nearby model town is one of my favourite things to do when I have time.
 It offers a nice change of pace, but there's also plenty to think about with our water sustainability project currently being undertaken.